The edge of chaos: quantum field theory and deep neural networks: The statistical field theory approach

 Now, our primary interest is in the propagator $G_{hh}(\tau)=\langle h_i(t_1)h_i(t_2)\rangle$.
 In particular, in section \ref{sec:chaos}, this solution is taken as a background around which chaotic fluctuations are treated perturbatively (not to be confused with the perturbative quantum field theory treatment in sec. \ref{sec:finite}).
 However, we do not actually require an explicit solution to \eqref{eq:diag}; it suffices to obtain expressions for $C_{xx}$, $C_{\phi\phi}$, and $C_{\varphi\varphi}$ in order to express the equation for $G_{hh}(\tau)$ in a more tractable form.

-To that end, observe that -- pursuant to our self-averaging assumption -- $h_i(t_1)$, $h_i(t_2)$ are Gaussian random variables with covariance matrix $G_{hh}(\tau)$.
+To that end, observe that $h_i(t_1)$, $h_i(t_2)$ are Gaussian random variables with covariance matrix $G_{hh}(\tau)$.
 That is, dropping the individual neuron indices $i$ and adopting the shorthand $h(t_{1,2})\eqqcolon h_{1,2}$, these are drawn from the bivariate normal distribution with \be (h_1,h_2)\sim\NN\lp 0,

 \rp = \NN\lp 0,